Sagrada Familia in Barcelona gets more than 5 million tourists annually.

 The crypt opens for Mass at 6 pm.

-Best time to go up Sagrada Familia Towers
+Best time to go up to Sagrada Familia Towers

 If you plan to go up one of the Sagrada Familia towers, you need a Tower ticket.

-The best time to go up a Sagrada Familia Tower is between 9 am to 11 am.
+The best time to go up the Sagrada Familia Tower is between 9 am to 11 am.

 Before the crowd starts trickling in, you must reach the venue, spend 15 minutes collecting your audio guide, and then go up the Tower.

-If you reach the elevator to go up the Nativity or Passion tower before 11 am, you will find a short queue.
+You will find a short queue if you reach the elevator to go up the Nativity or Passion Tower before 11 am.

-Once you have gone up the elevator and seen the fantastic views from one of the towers, you must climb down 400 odd stairs.
+Once you have taken the elevator and seen the fantastic views from one of the towers, you must climb down the 400-odd stairs.

 Before 11 am, Sagrada Familia is not as crowded, and you won’t take much time walking down the stairs.